 4) Provide the financial resources to develop and support the School’s vision, values and tradition

-The overall Governance of the MAGS Foundation rests with seven Trustees, six of whom are appointed and one ex officio.
-The five appointed by the MAGS Albertians Association are Peter Thorp, Rowan Kingstone, John Liddell, Greg Taylor and Grant Watson; appointed from the School Board of Trustees is Board Chairman Greg Moyle, and finally the MAGS Headmaster, Patrick Drumm, is ex-officio.
+The overall Governance of the MAGS Foundation rests with six Trustees, five of whom are appointed and one ex officio.
+The MAGS Albertians Association has appointed Association President Aftab Moosa, Peter Thorp, John Liddell and Grant Watson; the School Board of Trustees has appointed Board Chairman Greg Moyle, and ex-officio is MAGS Headmaster, Patrick Drumm.

 Peter attended MAGS between 1964 and 1968, boarding at School House throughout.
 In his final year he was Head Prefect of School and School House and Captain of the First XV.